Mbaoma/SCA-Cloud-Bootcamp-4/README.md

 # SCA-Cloud-Bootcamp-4
 This is my final project submission for the She Code Africa Cloud School Bootcamp (Cohort 4).
 My topic is on Containers & Kubernetes.

-I created the infrastructure (Azure managed Kubernetes service and Container Registry) using Terraform, then I deployed a web app on AKS via Azure Pipelines (CI/CD).
+I created the infrastructure (Azure managed Kubernetes service, storage account) using Terraform, then I deployed a web app on AKS via Azure Pipelines (CI/CD).

-Every time I change my code, the image is pushed to my Azure Container Registry, and the manifests are then deployed to my AKS cluster.
+Every time I change my code, the image is built and stored as a build artifact, and then deployed to my AKS cluster.

 ## Architectural Diagram
 <img width="537" alt="Screenshot 2023-05-19 at 06 54 02" src="https://github.com/Mbaoma/SCA-Cloud-Bootcamp-4/assets/49791498/90c9a66b-3888-4b11-939d-70a787ce57b8">